101 Ways To Get More Customers Online

 54. Go in Depth with Your Content

 The average length of content that ranks in the first place of Google is over 2000 words.
-That’s because longer posts are able to go in depth more on a topic and thoroughly answer the question of the person making the search query.
+That’s because longer posts can go in-depth more on a topic and thoroughly answer the question of the person making the search query.

 55. Don’t Produce Content That’s All About You

-Blogging is now and will always will be a major player in content marketing.
+Blogging is now and will always be a significant player in content marketing.
 All companies should be educating their customers on how they can solve their problems and position themselves as thought leaders in their industries.

 57. Create Case Studies